Cave Tour Fees

 Important Note - Cave tours are very popular and often sell out in advance.
 Weekends and holidays are particularly busy, and it is best to avoid those days if possible.
 Tour tickets may be purchased up to 30 days in advance online or by calling (877) 444-6777 between 10:00 AM and Midnight EST. Your tour begins and ends at the visitor center.
 This means that the time you purchase your ticket for is the time you should pick that ticket up at the visitor center.
 Plan on 3-4 hours for your hike up, your cave tour, and your hike down.

-Any tour tickets not sold in advance go on sale at the visitor center at 7:00 AM on the day of the tour and must be purchased in person.
-Same day tickets generally sell out early in the day.
+Any tour tickets not sold in advance go on sale at the visitor center at 7:00 a.m. on the day of the tour, and must be purchased in person.
+Note: same day tickets generally sell out early in the day.

 Tickets must be purchased at the visitor center before hiking to the caves; tickets cannot be purchased at the cave entrance.
-Gift certificates are available.
 More...

 Introduction to Caving Tour Fee

 Driving in the canyon

 The Monument is surrounded entirely by the Uinta-Wasatch-Cache National Forest, and visitors must stop at a US Forest Service information station on the way to Timpanogos Cave.
 Visitors going just to Timpanogos Cave National Monument, including the Canyon Nature Trail and Swinging Bridge Picnic Area, are not required to pay the US Forest Service American Fork Canyon fee.
 Visitors planning to go beyond the Monument and use US Forest Service recreation sites are subject to the following fees:

 The US Forest Service honors The America the Beautiful - National Parks and Federal Recreational Lands Pass, Golden Age or Senior Pass, Golden Access or Access Pass, and Military Pass.